subzerocloud/showcase/README.md

 For the capabilities and exposed routes of the REST module, you can consult [PostgREST](https://postgrest.org) & [Supabase](https://supabase.com/docs/reference/javascript/select) documentation.

+### Advanced usage

+While in most cases you will be using subzero through the exposed route handlers, you can also use it as a library and create your own custom handlers.
+For any technical details you can reach us on [discord](https://discord.gg/haRDFncx).

 ## Explore examples
 - [node-postgrest](node-postgrest) - This is a TypeScript implementation that can be used as an (extensible) drop-in replacement for PostgREST.
 Use it as a starting point and extend with custom routes and business logic.